jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 ## Any others?

-Yes, if you're writing a new package, and there's two potential APIs that would both work equally fine but they both have different (say) performance implications based on their implementation then that might be a bad use-case for TDD.
+Yes, if you're writing a new package, and there's two potential APIs that would both work equally fine but they both have different (say) performance implications then that might be a bad use-case for TDD.
 Tests can't help you choose between two different function signatures, for example.
 In such a case you're really out near the edge of software-development and you're almost in research mode.
 Once you've sorted out architecture and explored the space sufficiently, that's when TDD might be of more use.

+Speaking of architecture, structure your code so that more things are unit-testable, otherwise you end up with scenarios where you have to compulsively mock everything and you're testing "structure", rather than "behaviour"[^behaviour-over-structure].

 I can't stress this enough though, almost everything related to Application Development can be done via TDD.
-As much as possible, extract your business logic into pure functions and TDD the heck out of it.
+As much as possible, irrespective of the structure of your application, extract your business logic into pure functions and TDD the heck out of it.
 You'll thank yourself later.

 ## Fiinnnneeeee, lemme think about it